 ** YOU MUST BE AN ACTIVE FIREFIGHTER (professional / volunteer / retired) IN ORDER TO PARTICIPATE.
 You must be at least 18 years old on event day. **

-Race start time groups will be posted about a week before the event, after the swap/drop deadline (around one week prior to event day).
-You will also receive an email for your team or individual start time.
+Race start time groups will be posted 10 days before the event and a week after the registration deadline.
+You’ll receive an email once team or individual start times have been posted.

-We ask that all new teams have their team captain check in at packet pick up for a basic overview of event rules and regulations.
+Event rules and regulations are included in your race package or you can review them on our website in the ‘What To Expect‘ document.
 You will receive further instructions on event day at the muster station and start line.
 Key rules are: pass on the left, stop when you need to, tell a stairwell monitor if you need to exit the stairwell before floor 55 (they are stationed every 3 floors), don’t toss your water bottle in the stairwell – give it to a monitor.
 Look out for each other and help another in need.

 The following list is required if you are racing in full firefighter duty gear (competitive).
 There is an option to climb without gear but you will not qualify for the challenge prizes (non-competitive).
 If you do not have your own gear, it will not be provided for you and you will be racing in the non-competitive stream.